tkqubo/tkqubo.github.io/source/_posts/a-casual-trip-to-the-monad-through-scalaz.md

 | **`Applicative`** | *applies* a method `A => B` in some *container `F`* <br />to a value `A` in another *container F* | *`ap[A,B](f: => F[A => B]): F[B]`* |
 | **`Monad`** | *flatMap*s a value `A` in some *container `F`* | *`bind[A, B](f: A => F[B]): F[B]`* |

-Here, the word *container* means kind of an abstraction of the way of holding value.  `Option`, `List` and `Future` are good examples of them in Scala language.
+Here, the word *container* means kind of an abstraction of a way of holding value.  `Option`, `List` and `Future` are good examples of them in Scala language.

 | type | how it holds value |
 |:--|:--|